 Despite many changes in China’s visa policies, Hong Kong still remains one of the best places to obtain a visa or do a “visa run” for China outside of your home country.
-The best part is, it’s a great place to explore while you’re there!
+The best part is, it’s a great place to explore while you’re here!

-Before we go any further, I want to share that I’ve done my best to make sure that all information is up-to-date as of 2018, but I’m well aware that anybody claiming to fully understand Chinese regulations is just fooling themselves.
-Please make sure you do you research and connect with one of the many great China visa services before making your trip to China.
+Before we go any further, I want to share that I’ve done my best to make sure that all information is up-to-date as of 2019.
+However, I’m well aware that anybody claiming to fully understand Chinese regulations is just fooling themselves.
+Please make sure you do your research before attempting to apply for a Chinese visa in Hong Kong.

 Below are the most commonly asked questions regarding obtaining a Chinese visa in Hong Kong: